 Since joining the Polasek in 2011, she has curated original exhibitions ranging from juried contemporary shows to historic object and art based collections.
 As exhibitions and programming director Frisby strives to develop collaborative partnerships and opportunities for artists and organizations and acts as the representative for the Historic Artists’ Homes and Studios Program.
 As an artist and educator, her goal is to promote collections accessibility and offer exciting educational programming and visual arts experiences for all visitors.

-Frisby is an active member of the regional arts community as an organizer, judge, and volunteer for artist organizations, festivals, civic entities, and schools throughout Central Florida.
+Frisby is an active member of the regional arts community as an organizer, judge, and volunteer for artist organizations, festivals, civic entities, and schools throughout Central Florida, and serves on the Board of the Winter Park Sidewalk Art Festival.